 Weekly sermons are posted and accessible via a dropdown on our main page, or for sermons and additional spiritual writings you can visit The Rev. Cameron Miller’s website: www.subversivepreacher.org.

-Our music program is in transition.
-Our new lead musician, Lisa Gibson, is a gifted and talented pianist who provides both accompaniment for congregational and choral singing, but also instrumental solo for meditation and reflection.
-She plays on Sunday morning and soon, beginning in October, at our new “Wednesdays@8(pm).”
+Lisa Gibson is our gifted and talented pianist who provides both accompaniment for congregational and choral singing, but also piano interludes for meditation and reflection.
+She plays on Sunday morning and at our “Wednesdays@8(pm)” evening meditation in collaboration with Yoga Fingerlakes.

 Trinity also has a proud tradition of offering special concerts for the larger community and welcoming musicians from Western and Central NY, as well as some groups from NYC.
 Our next concert will be in December (TBA), a return of our new “Celtic Christmas” tradition.